Ride the Oregon Timber Trail

 Riding the Oregon Timber Trail is a serious undertaking, both physically and logistically.
 This page will provide you with the resources to be well informed about the route's alignment, highlights, and challenges.

-2017 is the Oregon Timber Trail Pioneer Year.
-Up to this point only two intrepid adventurers—Sam Clark and Kim McCormack—have completed the rough and rugged almost 700-mile journey.
+Created in 2017, only a few dozen people have completed the rough and rugged almost 700-mile journey.
 We’re excited to share the route and this guide with you to inspire and inform you to ride it this summer or in a subsequent year.
 We want you to have fun and be safe, so please read this guide carefully to understand the challenges you’ll face.

 The Oregon Timber Trail is a new, unrefined route and this guide is likely to be incorrect or lacking in some sections.
 As a bikepacker, be aware that change is inevitable and adaptability is the best skill you can take with you out on the trail.
 Stay in touch, we’d love to hear from you after the journey about your favorite areas, the hardest parts and what improvements you think could be made.

 Start scheming, plan carefully, rope in some friends and have fun exploring the varied wild landscapes that have enthralled generations of Oregonians before you.

 On behalf of the Oregon Timber Trail Alliance we sincerely hope you have a great season exploring the bounty of beauty that is Oregon.

 This lengthy route guide and hundreds of detailed route files are provided to you at no cost.
 We're happy you're interested in exploring Oregon!